yijie-cheng/Simple-Chat-Room/README.md

 Instructor: Chung-Yang Huang

 ## Requirements

+## Install
+1. Clone the repository: `git clone https://github.com/yijie-cheng/simple-chat-room.git simple-chat-room; cd simple-chat-room`

-- Ensure you have MongoDB installed.
-Copy your MongoDB connection string into the file named `.env.defaults` and rename the file to `.env`.
+2. Ensure you have MongoDB installed.
+Copy your MongoDB connection string into the file `./backend/.env.defaults` and rename the file to `.env`.

+3. Install dependencies for both the frontend and backend: `yarn build`

-## Quick Start
+## Quick start
 To run the Simple Chat Room application, follow these steps:

-1. Install dependencies:
+1. Start the backend server (runs on http://localhost:4000):
     ```shell
-    yarn build
-    ```

-2. Start the backend server:
-    ```shell
     yarn server
     ```

-3. In a new terminal, start the frontend application:
+2. In a new terminal, start the frontend application (accessible at http://localhost:3000):
     ```shell
     yarn start
     ```

 These commands will set up both the frontend and backend parts of the application.
+The backend serves the API and handles interactions with the MongoDB database, while the frontend provides the user interface.
+You can access the user interface at http://localhost:3000.